celeft01/Machine-Learning-Projects/README.md

 ### Overview

-This project implements clustering algorithms and techniques for identifying anomalies within datasets.
+This project implements clustering algorithm K-means from scratch, and techniques for identifying anomalies within datasets.

 ### Key Highlights
 - **Clustering Techniques**:
   - K-Means.
-  - Hierarchical Clustering.
-- **Anomaly Detection**: Use statistical methods and machine learning algorithms to identify outliers, in order to detect frauds within thousands of legitimate credit-card transactions using a transactions dataset.
+- **Anomaly Detection**: Use Isolation Forest and OneClassSVM to identify outliers, in order to detect frauds within thousands of legitimate credit-card transactions using a transactions dataset.

 ### Files
 - Code and supporting documents are located in the `Clustering & Anomaly Detection` directory.